mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 For more information, see [Clustered Mendix Runtime](https://docs.mendix.com/refguide/clustered-mendix-runtime) in the Mendix Reference Guide.

-## 2 What are the components of the Mendix runtime?
+## 2 What Are the Components of the Mendix Runtime?

 The Runtime consists of 2 main components:

 * Clients - Web and mobile clients.
 * Runtime server - scalable runtime to handle server side logic.

 ![Mendix architecture](attachments/mendix-architecture.png)

+{{% todo %}}[**Maker smaller**]{{% /todo %}}

 ### 2.1 Server architecture

+The Mendix Server architecture consists of multiple components to execute logic, manage data, communicate with client, and implement security.
+The diagram below shows a schematical overview of all of the components followed by a short description of their responsibility:

 ![Runtime components](attachments/runtime-engine.png)

 The runtime consists of the following components:

-* *Platform core* – responsible for the correct startup and shutdown of your application and loading the required libraries and extensions
+* **Platform core** – responsible for the correct startup and shutdown of your application and loading the required libraries and extensions
 * *Object cache* – handles the creation and removal of objects
 * *Session manager* – manages the creation of user sessions and the cleanup of logged-out or abandoned sessions.
 * *HTTP server* – included in the Mendix Runtime to handle requests from the web and mobile client and to handle service requests